How fit do I have to be to do a trek?

 What will the weather be like ?

-Weather effects everything in Nepal and trekking is no exception.
+Weather effects everything in the Himalaya and trekking is no exception.
 Sudden rain storms or snow flurries are always a possibility at higher altitudes.
 The weather during the trekking season is somewhat more stable.
 We pay close attention to weather reports during the trekking season.
+Traditionally post monsoon months offer clear sunny weather Mid October to early December in Nepal.

 How should I give my equipment to the porter?